-The Company's operations provided \$176.5 and \$185.8 of cash, net of \$13.0 and \$0.0 in transition payments to UnitedHealthcare, for the three months ended March 31, 2008 and 2007, respectively.
-The decrease in cash flows primarily resulted from the transition payments made to UnitedHealthcare.
+The Company's operations provided \$371.2 and \$338.9 of cash, net of \$21.5 and \$5.4 in transition payments to UnitedHealthcare, for the six months ended June 30, 2008 and 2007, respectively.
+The increase in cash flows primarily resulted from lower payments for income taxes of \$59.8 (\$80.6 in 2008 as compared with \$140.4 in 2007).

-Capital expenditures were \$37.9 and \$40.8 for the three months ended March 31, 2008 and 2007, respectively.
-The Company expects capital expenditures of approximately \$120 to \$140 in 2008.
-The Company will continue to make important investments in our business, including information technology.
+Capital expenditures were \$78.9 and \$73.0 for the six months ended June 30, 2008 and 2007, respectively.
+The Company expects capital expenditures of approximately \$140.0 to \$160.0 in 2008.
+The Company will continue to make important investments in its business, including information technology.
 Such expenditures are expected to be funded by cash flow from operations, as well as borrowings under the Company's revolving credit facilities as needed.

 On March 31, 2008, the Company entered into a three-year interest rate swap agreement to hedge variable interest rate risk on the Company's variable interest rate term loan.
 Under the swap the Company will, on a quarterly basis, pay a fixed rate of interest (2.92%) and receive a variable rate of interest based on the three-month LIBOR rate on an amortizing notional amount of indebtedness equivalent to the term loan balance outstanding.
 The swap has been designated as a cash flow hedge.
-The fair value of the interest rate swap agreement is the estimated amount that the Company would pay or receive to terminate the swap agreement.
-At March 31, 2008, the swap had no fair value to the Company.
+Accordingly, the Company recognizes the fair value of the swap in the consolidated balance sheet and any changes in the fair value are recorded as adjustments to accumulated other comprehensive income, net of tax.
+The fair value of the interest rate swap agreement is the estimated amount that the Company would pay or receive to terminate the swap agreement at the reporting date.
+The fair value of the swap was an asset of \$9.1 at June 30, 2008 and is included in other assets, net in the consolidated balance sheet.
 The Company is exposed to credit-related losses in the event of nonperformance by the counterparty to the swap agreement.
 Management does not expect the counterparty to fail to meet its obligation given the strong creditworthiness of the counterparty to the agreement.

-At March 31, 2008, the Company has provided letters of credit aggregating approximately \$104.8, primarily in connection with certain insurance programs and contractual guarantees on obligations under the Company's contract with UnitedHealthcare.
-The UnitedHealthcare contract requires that the Company provide a \$50.0 letter of credit, as security for the Company's contingent obligation to reimburse up to \$200.0 in transition costs during the first three years of the contract.
-Letters of credit provided by the Company are secured by the Company's senior credit facilities and are renewed annually, around mid-year.
+At June 30, 2008, the Company has provided letters of credit aggregating approximately \$104.8, primarily in connection with certain insurance programs and contractual guarantees on obligations under the Company's contract with UnitedHealthcare.
+The UnitedHealthcare contract requires that the Company provide a \$50.0 letter of credit, as security for the Company's contingent obligation to reimburse up to \$200.0 in transition costs incurred during the first three years of the contract.
+Letters of credit provided by the Company are secured by the Company's senior credit facilities and are expected to be renewed annually, around midvear.

-During the three months ended March 31, 2008, the Company repurchased \$55.7 of stock representing 0.7 shares.
-As of March 31, 2008, the Company had outstanding authorization from the Board of Directors to purchase approximately \$370.1 of Company common stock.
+During the six months ended June 30, 2008, the Company repurchased \$66.5 of stock representing 0.9 shares.
+As of June 30, 2008, the Company had outstanding authorization from the Board of Directors to purchase approximately \$359.3 of Company common stock.

-The Company had a \$68.2 and \$66.5 reserve for unrecognized tax benefits, including interest and penalties, at March 31, 2008 and December 31, 2007, respectively.
-Substantially all of these tax reserves are classified in other long-term liabilities in the Company's Condensed Consolidated Balance Sheets at March 31, 2008 and December 31, 2007, respectively.
+The Company had a \$71.7 and \$66.5 reserve for unrecognized tax benefits, including interest and penalties, at June 30, 2008 and December 31, 2007, respectively.
+Substantially all of these tax reserves are classified in other long-term liabilities in the Company's Condensed Consolidated Balance Sheets at June 30, 2008 and December 31, 2007, respectively.